ricodejong-tudelft/SmartRoboticsDelft/To_Do_List.md

 -clean by time
 -clean by correct delimiter
 -check if all values are present in the measurement.
--If this is all correct then the measurement can go in to a folder with all the correct measuremetents.
+-If this is all correct then the measurement can go in to a folder with all the correct measurements.

 -More modelling for the correlation between features and the data.
 Pieter